ForgeRock/am-external/README.md

 openam-auth-trees		# The auth tree nodes and API classes
 openam-authentication	# The authentication modules
 openam-samples			# Sample code referred to in the AM 5.5 docs
 openam-ui					# The UI code
+openam-federation      # Code used to build the fedlet etc. n.b.
+This doesn't build as it's dependent on other elements of the am build.
+Best modify, build class files, unpack original war, jars, replace class file and rebuild jar, wars.
 ```

 Each directory contains a README that explains more about how to use that code.